 The first phase of major improvements recommended by the 2001 Sewer Master Plan were completed in 2003.
 The Plan recommends Phase 2 improvements to be completed in 2008, at the point the population reaches 1,463.
 The population figures used in the Plan are significantly higher that actual experience as a result of the 2000 census, which had Lowell at 880 population instead of the 1,150 starting point used in the Plan.
 In 2005, the City had a Portland State population estimate of 900 and was serving 395 EDUs.
 This 429 fewer in population and 73 fewer in EDUs than projected in the 2001 Master Plan.
-Assuming the 3.2% growth projected in the Master Plan beyond 2005 is realized, the City is eight years behind the projections contained in the Plan and Phase II improvements will not be required until approximately 2015
+Assuming the 3.2% growth projected in the Master Plan and Phase II improvements will not be required until approximately 2015